MarcelRobeer/VisualNarrator/README.md

 Running the program can only be done from the command line.
 With the program main directory as current directory, run the program by executing:

 ```
-python run.py <arguments>
+python run.py <INPUT FILE> [<arguments>]
 ```

 #### Arguments
-The most important arguments is `-i` (or `--input`) to specify the location of the text input file.
+The most important arguments is `INPUT FILE` to specify the location of the text input file.
 The table below provides an overview of the currently implemented arguments.

 ##### Positional arguments
 Argument | Required? | Description